Ultrastrong time-dependent light-matter interactions are gauge-relative: Full description of the dipole's motion

 The second term in Eq. (\ref{J2}) vanishes if and only if the atom is at rest in the lab frame.
 This term is vital for ensuring that the correct R\"ontgen interaction due to atomic motion is included.
 Substituting these expressions into Eqs. (\ref{s1})-(\ref{s4}) and using the resulting expressions in the Lagrangian gives the Lagrangian within the EDA.
 This can be taken as the starting point for the canonical formalism with ${\bf r}$, ${\bf R}$ and ${\bf A}_{\rm T}$ as canonical coordinates.
 The momenta conjugate are denoted ${\bf p}$, ${\bf K}$ and ${\bf \Pi}$ respectively.
 The resulting Hamiltonian is

 where

-At this stage the theory is completely gauge-invariant becuase the $H^\alpha$ are unitarily equivalent.
+At this stage the theory is completely gauge-invariant because the $H^\alpha$ are unitarily equivalent.
 The predictions for any physical observable are independent of the choice of gauge $\alpha$.
 It is nevertheless the case that the quantum subsystems are defined differently in each different gauge.
 Subsystem properties like photon number and entanglement will generally depend on the definitions chosen, that is, they will depend on the choice of gauge relative to which the subsystems are defined.

-\subsubsection{Approximation of externally prescribed uniform gross motion in the Hamiltonian}
+\subsection{Approximation of externally prescribed uniform gross motion in the Hamiltonian}

-The approximation of an externally controlled coupling between the dipole and the field results from the assumption that the dynamical variable ${\bf R}(t)={\dot {\bf R}}t$ is external and prescribed.
+The approximation of an externally controlled coupling between the dipole and the field results from the assumption that the dynamical variable ${\bf R}(t)={\dot {\bf R}}t$ (up to a constant initial position) is external and prescribed.
 This means that ${\dot {\bf R}}$ is also prescribed.
-With this assumption the Hamiltonian in Eq. (\ref{ham}) becomes that of a bipartite quantum system, and reads
+With this assumption the Hamiltonian in Eq. (\ref{ham}) becomes that of a bipartite quantum system, and reads as

 where now ${\bf R}$ and ${\dot {\bf R}}$ are given classical variables.
 Since the first kinetic term $M{\dot {\bf R}}^2/2$ is not operator-valued and for uniform motion is also constant in time, it can be ignored.
 Before approximating ${\bf R}(t)$ as external, the Hamiltonians in Eq. (\ref{ham}) were seen to be equivalent, but the $H^{\alpha}(t)$ in Eq. (\ref{ham2d}) are not equivalent for different $\alpha$, being related by